adl/hoaf/README.md

   A non-negative integer less than 2^31 written in base 10 (with no useless `0` at the beginning).

 - comments: `/* … */`
   Comments may be introduced between any token by enclosing them with `/*` and `*/` (with proper nesting, i.e.  `/*a/*b*/c*/`  is one comment).
 C++-style comments are not considered because they require newlines.
-Tools can use comments to add additional information (e.g. debugging data) to the output, but should be discarded upon reading.
+Tools can use comments to output additional information (e.g. debugging data) that should be discarded upon reading.

 - whitespace: `[ \t\n\r]`
   Except in double quoted strings and comments whitespace is used only for tokenization and can be discarded afterwards.